Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 Sidenote: you can get the rainbow of disabilities as a sticker on my shop!

 The strategy I use here is education.
-Stakeholders and people with decision power need to understand how disabled people actually use the web.
-Show your team videos of people using the web, with different disabilities.
-W3C has a great resource for that: Stories of Web Users It’s a collection of user stories from people with different disabilities.
-Ade is a reporter with limited use of his arms.
+Stakeholders and people with decision power need to understand how disabled people actually use digital products.
+W3C has a great resource for that: Stories of Web Users.
+It’s a collection of user stories and testimonials.
+For example: Ade is a reporter with limited use of his arms.
 Ian is a data entry clerk with autism.
 Lakshmi is a senior accountant who is blind.
-Each story comes with a short video.
+Each story comes with a short video that you can show your team to help them better understand the diversity of disabilities.
+Help people understand a reality that they are usually not confronted with.
+Even better, if you can: show videos of disabled people using your own products.

 “No one complained about accessibility!”